alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 :green_circle: yes :yellow_square: partially :x: no

 > [!NOTE]
-> *In the combination of the Pro or higher lists and additionally the Threat Intelligence Feeds list, all domains from the Pop-Up Ads list are included.
+> *In the combination of the Pro or higher and additionally the Threat Intelligence Feeds (TIF), all domains from the Pop-Up Ads list are included.
 This means that if you use the Pro or higher and also the TIF full, you no longer need to add this list separately.*

 **Entries:** *popupads_cp compressed domains*